-Each method presented in Section \ref{sec:met} yields an estimator that implicitly defines CP structure in a unique way.
-While the definitions are often similar, they aren't completely unified.
-This connects to another problem which is that the majority of the existing methods make no mention of an underlying model parameter that they estimate.
-Not only does this lack statistical rigor but it also makes it difficult to compare across different methods.
-A major breakthrough would be developing and/or identifying a model parameter that describes CP structure in a network and then estimating it.
-This parameter should not be tied to a specific model structure (like SBM) so that there can be a fair comparison across different methods and models.
-Additionally, it should be interpretable so that it gives a succinct summary of how strongly the network exhibits CP structure.
-Lastly, the parameter needs to distinguish between different meso-scale structures, i.e., it should only be large for networks with CP structure and not community structure as well.
+Each method presented in Section \ref{sec:met} can be interpreted as an estimator that implicitly defines the CP structure in a unique way.
+The majority of the existing techniques make no mention of an underlying model parameter.
+Not only does this lack statistical rigor but it also makes it difficult to compare different methods.
+A major breakthrough would be identifying and estimating a model parameter that describes the CP structure in a network.
+Ideally, this parameter would not be tied to a specific model structure (like SBM) to allow for fair comparison across different models.
+Additionally, it should be interpretable in order to yield a succinct summary of the strength of the CP structure. \\

 \item {\it What is an appropriate null model to represent ``no CP structure"?}